 - 1-2 cups raw milk, for soaking the liver (enough to cover the liver)

-- Pour milk on top and cover, let soak in fridge over night.
+- Pour milk on top and cover, let soak in the fridge overnight.
 This process further diminishes the liver taste.
 This step is optional.

-- Take out of fridge, rinse off and cut into chunks.
-Discard milk
+- Take out of the fridge, rinse off and cut into chunks.
+Then, discard milk.

 Now if I still don’t have you convinced then you can always take desiccated liver pills, which are just dried liver powder in capsule form.
 I took them for years!
 But, making your own liver supplement is much cheaper and that is why I came up with my current method.
 Good luck on your adventures with liver!
 May the force be with you!